-When assessing positive contribution to environmental and social themes, Mirova evaluates the alignment of each company with the theme by considering primarily the product and services offered by the company and the associated revenues that support the achievement of the relevant SDGs.
-Typically, Mirova applies the following revenues thresholds to evaluate companies' contribution to sustainable development issues:
+For non-use of proceeds bonds, when assessing positive contribution to environmental and social themes, Mirova evaluates the alignment of each issuer with the theme by considering primarily the product and services offered by the issuer and the associated revenues that support the achievement of the relevant SDGs.
+Typically, Mirova applies the following revenues thresholds to evaluate issuers' contribution to sustainable development issues:

-companies generating from 10 to 20% of their revenues from activities that provide solutions to sustainable development issues will usually be rated as having a "Low" impact towards achievement of SDGs, companies generating from 20 to 50% of their revenues from activities that provide solutions to sustainable development issues will usually be rated as having a "Moderate" impact towards achievement of SDGs,
+- issuers generating from 10 to 20% of their revenues from activities that provide solutions to sustainable development issues will usually be rated as having a "Low" impact towards achievement of SDGs, - issuers generating from 20 to 50% of their revenues from activities that provide solutions to sustainable development issues will usually be rated as having a "Moderate" impact towards achievement of SDGs, - issuers generating more than 50% of their revenues from activities that provide solutions to sustainable development issues will usually be rated as having a "High" impact towards achievement of SDGs.